ataunque/developer_survey_dashboard/README.md

 [Fullscreen View](https://raw.githubusercontent.com/ataunque/developer_survey_dashboard/main/github_survery_dashboard.jpg)
 ## Project Description

 This project provides a comprehensive analysis, using **Power BI**, of the latest trends and insights in the field of data analytics.
-This analysis is based on [data collected from a survey](https://github.com/AlexTheAnalyst/Power-BI/blob/main/Power%20BI%20-%20Final%20Project.xlsx) conducted by data analytics influencer, Alext the Analyst, among his followers.
+This analysis is based on [data collected from a survey](https://github.com/AlexTheAnalyst/Power-BI/blob/main/Power%20BI%20-%20Final%20Project.xlsx) conducted by data analytics influencer, Alex the Analyst, among his followers.
 The project's goal is to offer a detailed understanding of the evolving landscape of data analytics, as perceived by professionals and enthusiasts in the field.

 ## Business Case